digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/studio.rst

 A crucial component to the design process is getting feedback from others and incorporating that feedback into your work.

-1.Find a group next to you and share your group flag with them.
+1. Find a group next to you and share your group flag with them.
 Do not tell them the words or principles you based your flag on and see if they can guess.
 Take note of what their guesses are!
 Are their guesses close to what you intended or are they way off?
 What does this say about your design and the way you communicate your ideas?

 2. Take note of their guesses and feedback!